shortdark/num-of-posts/README.md

 # num-of-posts
 My first Wordpress plugin.
-Based on the one file plugin, Hello Dolly.
-Counts the number of posts per year, and gets the number of posts per category.
-Initially the plugin just puts all this info in a comment beneath the post content on a single Wordpress post.
+I originally based it on the one file plugin, Hello Dolly, modifying it to counts the number of posts per year, and gets the number of posts per category.
+Initially the plugin just put all this info in a comment beneath the post content on a single Wordpress post.
+Then, was adapted to be an admin plugin (back to Dolly), but now it's not a notice, it has it's own page.